 Common Mistakes When Applying the 20 Minute Rule

-While the 20-minute cleaning rule is straightforward, there are several pitfalls that can undermine its effectiveness.
+While the 20-minute rule in cleaning is straightforward, there are several pitfalls that can undermine its effectiveness.

 Trying to Do Too Much in One Session